webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 ## Using a configuration

-You can pass configuration options to ChunksWebpackPlugin to overrides default settings.
-Allowed values are as follows:
+You can pass a configuration object to `ChunksWebpackPlugin` to override the default settings.

 ### `outputPath`